During the yellow and green phases, are public libraries required to provide public restrooms?

 Can the library host blood drives or food distributions?

-Hosting a blood drive or distributing food would qualify as an exception in which a public library is working in cooperation with local emergency management officials to provide essential community services.
+Hosting a blood drive or distributing food is permitted in commonwealth-designated red phase libraries.
+This qualifies as an exception in which a public library is working in cooperation with local emergency management officials to provide essential community services.
 In such an instance, the library may remain open with essential personnel to provide these services but not for the purposes of other routine, in-person public services.

 If an emergency management event is planned, please send a message to the Department of Education's emergency response email account and specify where and when the library will be open for this purpose at